djeada/Statistics-Notes/notes/statistical_inference/hypothesis_testing.md

 ### Inputs and Outputs of Hypothesis Testing

-The primary inputs to a hypothesis test are the null and alternative hypotheses, the significance level, and the sample data.

-* Alternative Hypothesis (H1): the claim we are testing.

-* Null Hypothesis (H0): The opposite of the claim we are testing.
-It is also status quo, something we would assume is the case without any additional evidences.

-* Significance Level (α): This is the threshold below which we will reject the null hypothesis.
-Often set at 0.05, it denotes a 5% risk of concluding that an effect exists when it does not.

-* Sample data: This is the data collected from your study or experiment.
-The data is used to calculate a test statistic, which in turn gives us a p-value.

-The primary output of a hypothesis test is the p-value.
-This is the probability that we would see the observed data, or something more extreme, assuming the null hypothesis is true.
+Inputs:

+1. **Null Hypothesis ($H_0$):** Represents the default position or the status quo.
+It is a statement that indicates no effect or no difference.
+The hypothesis testing aims to challenge this hypothesis.

+2. **Alternative Hypothesis ($H_1$ or $H_a$):** It's the claim that the test seeks to support.
+It is a statement indicating the presence of an effect or a difference.

+3. **Significance Level ($\alpha$):** A threshold probability set before the testing begins, usually set at 0.05.
+It defines the risk of rejecting the null hypothesis when it is actually true (Type I error).

+4. **Sample Data:** The collected data from observations, experiments, or surveys.
+It provides the empirical basis for calculating the test statistic and ultimately the p-value.

+Output:

+- **P-Value:** The probability of observing data as extreme as, or more extreme than, the sample data, assuming the null hypothesis is true.
+A small p-value (typically ≤ $\alpha$) indicates strong evidence against the null hypothesis.

-### An Overview of Hypothesis Testing Steps
+### Overview of Hypothesis Testing Steps

-The goal is to determine wheter we have enough evidence to reject the Null hypothesis.

-1. Formulate the Null and Alternative Hypotheses: This involves defining the population parameters and stating the null and alternative hypotheses in context of the question being addressed.
+Hypothesis testing is a structured process involving several steps:

+1. **Formulating Hypotheses:** Define the null and alternative hypotheses, contextualizing them within the research question.

-2. Choose a Significance Level: This is typically set to α = 0.05.
-However, it can be adjusted depending on the field of study or the specific experiment.
+2. **Choosing a Significance Level:** Set $\alpha$, often at 0.05, though it can vary based on the study's requirements or norms in the field.

-3. Data Collection: This involves gathering data in a methodologically sound way to ensure the results are representative and unbiased.
+3. **Data Collection:** Gather data systematically to ensure it's representative and unbiased.

-4. Calculate Test Statistic: This involves calculating a test statistic that is appropriate for the type of data and the specific hypothesis being tested.
-The test statistic is a function of the sample data.
+4. **Calculating the Test Statistic:** Use an appropriate formula to convert the sample data into a test statistic.

-5. Determine the P-Value: This is the probability of obtaining a test statistic as extreme as, or more extreme than, the observed test statistic under the null hypothesis.
+5. **Determining the P-Value:** Calculate the probability of the observed (or more extreme) test statistic under the null hypothesis.

-6. Make a Decision: If the p-value is less than the chosen significance level (α), we reject the null hypothesis in favor of the alternative.
-If not, we fail to reject the null hypothesis.
+6. **Decision Making:** Reject $H_0$ if the p-value is less than $\alpha$, otherwise fail to reject $H_0$.

-7. Interpret the Results: Finally, we interpret the result of the hypothesis test in the context of the question being studied.
-Remember, failing to reject the null hypothesis doesn't prove it's true.
-It simply means that the data does not provide strong enough evidence against it.
+7. **Interpreting Results:** Understand the decision in the context of the research question.
+Note that not rejecting $H_0$ doesn't prove it's true, just that there isn't strong evidence against it.

-## Example: Marbe Bags
+### Example: Marble Bags
-Consider two identical bags, each containing 10 marbles.
-Bag A contains 5 white and 5 black marbles.
-Bag B contains only black marbles.
+Imagine two bags: Bag A with a mix of 5 white and 5 black marbles, and Bag B with only black marbles.

 ```
   Bag A            Bag B